com-480-data-visualization/data-visualization-project-2021-the-looney-tunes/README.md

 The project is structured as follows:

 ```
 ├───Data/             				       Original dataset used
 ├───Images/      				            Images used in the readme
 ├───Milestone_1/         		            Files used for milestone 1
 |    └───Exploratory_Data_Analysis.ipynb 	Notebook used for data exploration.
 |
 ├───Milestone_2/         			        Files used for milestone 2
 |    ├───Circuit-svg/				        Svg of circuit tracks
 |    ├───Data_processed/			         Data_processed for better used in website
-|    ├───favicons/				favicons wor website
+|    ├───favicons/				           Favicons for website
 |    └───files				               Website files and pdf report
 |
 ├───Milestone_3/         			        Files used for milestone 2
 |    ├───Data_processed/			         Data_processed for better used in website
-|    ├───favicons/				favicons wor website
+|    ├───favicons/				           Favicons for website
 |    ├───Images/				             Images used for in the website
 |    └───files			               	Website files and pdf report
 |
-├───index.html: 				html file that redirects to the visualization (to ./Milestone_3/index.html).
+├───index.html: 			             	html file that redirects to the visualization
+                                             (to ./Milestone_3/index.html).
 ```

 To run our project locally, you need to do: